Thomas Mellon: Career

 After graduation, he obtained work in a Pittsburgh law office, and became clerk for the Allegheny County prothonotary.
 He was himself admitted to the bar on December 15, 1838, and opened his own law firm, focusing on civil cases.

-On August 22, 1843, he married Sarah Jane Negley, daughter of Jacob and Barbara and aunt of James S. Negley, after a long—and frustrating—courtship.
+On August 22, 1843, following a long and frustrating courtship, he married Sarah Jane Negley, daughter of Jacob and Barbara and aunt of James S. Negley.
 Soon thereafter, he embarked on a long and successful legal career in Pittsburgh.
 In 1859, he was elected assistant judge of the Allegheny County Court of Common Pleas and on December 1 began a ten-year judicial career.

 Mellon invested the proceeds from his legal work shrewdly, buying up large portions of downtown Pittsburgh real estate.
 In late 1869, he decided to retire from the bench, and rather than return to the legal profession, "concluded to open a banking house."
 On January 2, 1870, he opened the T. Mellon & Sons' Bank with his sons Andrew W. and Richard B. Above the cast iron door of the original bank building at 145 Smithfield Street was placed a near life-sized statue of his inspiration, Benjamin Franklin.

-He nearly lost his estate in the Panic of 1873—an economic depression in which half of Pittsburgh's ninety organized banks and twelve private banks failed—but prevailed, and was well placed to prosper when the economy again began to expand.
+He nearly lost his estate in the Panic of 1873, an economic depression in which half of Pittsburgh's ninety organized banks and twelve private banks failed—but prevailed and was well placed to prosper when the economy again began to expand.
 Shrewd investments included real estate holdings in downtown Pittsburgh, coal fields, and a $10,000 loan to Henry Clay Frick in 1871, which would provide the coke for Andrew Carnegie's steel mills.

 In 1877, Mellon was approached to finance the Ligonier Valley Railroad.
 In 1878 he acquired land around the railroad just west of Ligonier, Pennsylvania, where he began a picnic park, Idlewild.
 Additional land in the Ligonier Valley which he once owned is now the Rolling Rock Club.

 On January 5, 1882, he retired from day-to-day management of the bank's affairs, handing it to his 26-year-old son, Andrew.
 Under A.W. and R.B.'s management, Mellon Bank was by the end of the century the largest banking institution in the country outside of New York.
 He divested himself of most of the rest of his property on February 3, 1890, leaving it in the hands of his sons.

 Mellon died on his 95th birthday, February 3, 1908, at his home in East Liberty.
 He was survived by his wife, who lived for about a year after his death, and three children.
 Thomas Mellon and his wife Sarah are buried in Pittsburgh's Allegheny Cemetery.